SaschaWillems/Vulkan/BUILD.md

 ### <img src="./images/androidlogo.png" alt="" height="32px"> [Android](android/)

-Building on Android is done using the [Gradle Build Tool](https://gradle.org/):
+Building on Android is done using the [Gradle Build Tool](https://gradle.org/).

+**The recommended way** is building via [Android Studio](https://developer.android.com/studio).
+Simply open the project folder ```android```, build and after that you can select the sample you want to run from the project list.

-If you want to build it through command line, set Android SDK/NDK by environment variable `ANDROID_SDK_ROOT`/`ANDROID_NDK_HOME`.
+If you want to build it via the command line, set Android SDK/NDK by environment variable `ANDROID_SDK_ROOT`/`ANDROID_NDK_HOME`.

 On Linux execute: